MirzaFreddy/MirzaFreddy/README.md

 Mirza Is Talking!
 I turn coffee ☕️ into code, and pixels 🎨 into stories.
 FullStack developer focusing on clean UI, smooth animations, and React magic :/ Currently working on Toshe, an experience-based social platform.
-Fun fact: I can spend hours fixing one pixel just to make it *feel right* and Unlike this text written in GPT, I write the code myself XD
+Fun fact: I can spend hours fixing one pixel just to make it *feel right* and Unlike this text written in GPT, I write the code myself (UPDATE 2026 : NOT ANYMORE!)
+XD

 ## 🌐 Socials: